 The Baffin Impact is an exercise in excess, but if you’ll be outside in sub-zero temperatures for extended periods of time—think ice fishing or outdoor work in places like the upper Midwest, Montana, or Alaska—it’s in a class of its own.
 The boot is insulated with an eight-layer system of foam and polyester (including the removable liner), which is encased in a burly nylon and rubber shell.
 Winter boots are notorious for having ambitious temperature ratings (usually -25°F to -40°F), but the Impact is rated to -148°F. We haven't tested that claim (and don't plan to), but users have reported being comfortable in the Impact in temperatures reaching as low as -50°F. As cold-weather boots go, this is about as good as it gets.

 The downside of so much warmth is that the Impact doesn’t handle mild winter conditions well and isn’t breathable.
 The boot also weighs over 7 pounds for the pair and is pretty bulky and ungainly with large buckles and thick materials, so it’s not intended for covering much ground.
-But for areas of the country where the temperatures consistently dip well below zero, we heartily recommend protecting yourself with the Baffin Impact.
-For a cheaper but slightly shorter option for extreme cold, take a look at Sorel’s Glacier XT.
-We’ve worn the Sorel for weeks at a time in Oregon’s Cascade mountains and found it to be reliably durable and warm in temperatures down to around 0˚F.
+But for areas of the country where the temperatures consistently dip well below zero, we heartily recommend protecting yourself with the Impact.
+For a step down in warmth, check out Baffin’s women’s-specific Snogoose or Chloe (below).